 If you’ve got a twenty pound vest or body armor, wear it.

-Tip #5 Mirror the Rangers and SEALs.
+TIP #6: Mirror the Rangers and SEALS

 To train effectively try to mirror what the Rangers and SEALs are using so that when you get to the training you will be ready to go and acclimated to that type of gear.